Lisa Brennan-Jobs

 Lisa Nicole Brennan-Jobs (née Brennan; born May 17, 1978) is an American writer.
-She is the daughter of Apple co-founder Steve Jobs and Chrisann Brennan.
+She is the daughter of Apple Inc. co-founder Steve Jobs and Chrisann Brennan.

 Jobs initially denied paternity for several years, which led to a legal case and various media reports in the early days of Apple.
 Lisa and Steve Jobs eventually reconciled, and he accepted his paternity.
 Brennan-Jobs later worked as a journalist and magazine writer.
 An early Apple business computer, the Apple Lisa, is named after her, and she has been depicted in a number of biographies and films, including the biopics Pirates of Silicon Valley (1999), Jobs (2013), and Steve Jobs (2015).
 A fictionalized version of Brennan-Jobs is a major character in her aunt Mona Simpson's novel A Regular Guy.

-Birth
+Early life

 Lisa Nicole Brennan was born on May 17, 1978, on Robert Friedland's All One Farm commune outside Portland, Oregon.
-Her mother, Chrisann Brennan, and her father, Steve Jobs, first met at Homestead High School in Cupertino, California, in 1972 and had an on-off relationship for the next five years.
+Her mother, Chrisann Brennan, and her father, Steve Jobs, first met at Homestead High School in Cupertino, California, in 1972 and had an on-and-off relationship for the next five years.
 In 1977, after Jobs had co-founded Apple Inc., he and Brennan moved into a house with their friend Daniel Kottke near the company's office in Cupertino, where they all worked.
 It was during this period that Brennan became pregnant with Lisa.
 Jobs, however, did not assume responsibility for the pregnancy, which led Brennan to end the relationship, leave their shared home, and support herself by cleaning houses.

 In 1978, Brennan moved to the All One Farm commune to have the baby.
 Jobs was not present for the baby's birth and only came up three days later after Robert Friedland, the farm's owner and a friend of Jobs from Reed College, persuaded him to do so.
 Brennan and Jobs named the baby Lisa.
 Jobs named the computer project he was working on, the Apple Lisa, after her.
 Shortly after, Jobs publicly denied that he was the child's father.
 He claimed that the Apple Lisa was not named for her, and his team had come up with the phrase "Local Integrated System Architecture" as an alternative explanation for the project's name.
 Decades later, Jobs admitted that "obviously, it was named for my daughter".